-Rare isotopes are atomic nuclei with atypical neutron-to-proton ratios that lie far from the valley of $\beta$ stability.
+Rare isotopes are atomic nuclei with typical neutron-to-proton ratios that lie far from the valley of $\beta$ stability.
 Characterized by short half-lives and low binding energies, these nuclides provide stringent tests for nuclear forces, the evolution of shell structure, and the emergence of collective phenomena away from stability.
-These nuclides also supply critical inputs to astrophysical models of element formation.
+These nuclides also supply critical inputs to astrophysical models of element formation~\cite{Horowitz:2018ndv}.
 In this context, experimental measurements of masses, half-lives, and decay properties are necessary to constrain the pathways that set final abundances and freeze-out dynamics during the r-process.

 The current landscape of known nuclides is summarized in the $(N, Z)$ plane shown in Fig.~\ref{fig:fig0}~\cite{NNDC_NuDat, Neufcourt:2020nme}, which serves as the foundational map for rare-isotope science.
 Over the past several decades~\cite{Crawford:2023txq}, advancements in accelerators, targets, ion sources, separators, and detector systems have dramatically expanded experimental reach.
 As a result, the chart of nuclides has evolved from a sparse set of stable species into a dense network of measured isotopes.
 This progress is supported by curated nuclear-data services, such as NNDC/ENSDF and the IAEA LiveChart, which provide essential references for discovery and precision metrology~\cite{NNDC_NuDat, IAEA_LiveChart}.
 As illustrated in Fig.~\ref{fig:fig0}, the black squares represent stable isotopes defining the valley of stability, while the green region marks experimentally observed unstable nuclides.
 The surrounding gray band indicates the theoretically predicted domain of bound nuclei extending toward the drip lines; the continuing effort to populate this gray region with experimental measurements remains at the heart of modern rare-isotope research.